sds-edu/SDS-CI-GH-Guide/README.md

 ## Initial Setup

-1. Fork and then clone the repository https://github.com/CS3219-AY2324S1/SE-Toolbox-CI-GH-Actions.git to your device.
+1. Fork/clone the repository https://github.com/CS3219-AY2324S1/SE-Toolbox-CI-GH-Actions.git to your device.

    > ℹ️ About the project: The repository contains the backend code of an address book application, one that is similar to what you have seen in CS2103/T or CS2113/T but developed in JavaScript.
 The backend is equipped with basic functionalities, including the ability to add, retrieve, edit, and delete information, by connecting to MongoDB Atlas – a cloud database.
 Furthermore, the `test` directory includes a set of integration tests.
 You will see that they are automatically executed in the CI workflow later.